dray01/bd_nsx_ansible/README.md

              | | | | | | (Logical switches defined by dlr_networks)

 ## bd_allinone
 Playbook to based on all of the above playbooks to build an NSX instance from scratch.

 Playbooks are based off https://github.com/vmware/nsxansible

+## bd_allinone
+bd_build_from_scratch
+Playbook to call 3 roles inside the role folder.
+Currently not working in my lab due to python/ramlclient error.

 # Disclaimer
 Use at own risk.
 I've created this to learn python/ansible to be able to build on top of what is available with nsxansible.